Depression Quest: Reception

+Critical response

 Depression Quest received mostly positive reviews from critics, who generally viewed it as not being intended for entertainment but for education.
 Jessica Vasquez, writing for Game Revolution, praised the game's portrayal of how sufferers are affected by depression, and expressed optimism in its potential to educate people about depression.
 Writing for Gizmag, Adam Williams called the experience of Depression Quest "dark and compelling".
 He added that he did not find the game fun to play, and that "it's certainly no Super Mario Brothers, but that's probably the point".
 Tim Biggs, writing for the Sydney Morning Herald, also stressed a lack of fun in the game, and went on to say that the game was "a testing and, at times, a boring experience to go through".
 However, he praised the game's execution, and acknowledged its importance as a tool for raising awareness of depression and for helping its sufferers.
+The game also received praise from mental health professionals.

 Writing in Ars Technica, Kyle Orland called Depression Quest "one of the most gripping and educational views on the subject [of depression]".
 Adam Smith, in Rock, Paper, Shotgun, wrote that Depression Quest was "'game' as communication, comfort and tool of understanding".
 In Giant Bomb, Patrick Klepek praised Depression Quest's writing, and said that "by the end, [he] was able to say [he] understood depression a bit better".
 He also warns players not to expect the game to be enjoyable, saying: "Playing Depression Quest isn't 'fun', like watching Schindler's List isn't 'enjoyable'.
 They're important for different reasons, and it's okay if they exist for the small audiences who will appreciate them as they are."
 Depression Quest designer Quinn also headed a Playboy article which featured several video games dealing directly with the subjective experience of depression, in which they noted "I'm very interested in games that aren't there to make the player feel exceptional."